sandeepgundeboina/LearningSpark/README.md

 # LearningSpark

+A self study notes.
-This folder contains all the files, to learn Spark.
+This folder contains all the pyspark colab files, to learn Spark and for practice.